 - Chop finely garlic and onion.
 Put each one in a separate bowl, and set aside.

-- start by putting 2 tablespoons of olive oil in a heavy-bottomed pot (You can use a large pressure cooker if you want to prepare Harira faster).
+- start by putting 2 tablespoons of extra virgin olive oil in a heavy-bottomed pot (You can use a large pressure cooker if you want to prepare Harira faster).

-- On medium heat, cook the cubed meat with onion for 5 minutes, stirring to brown all sides (If you are preparing Harira without meat, cook onion until slightly colored).
+- On medium heat, cook the cubed meat with onion for 5 minutes, stirring to brown all sides (If you are preparing Harira without meat, just caramelize onion).

 - Add a little bit of salt and all the herbs and spices.

 - Add smen (if using), and cook for 3 minutes more.

 - Pour a big glass of water (or stock), and stir well.

 - Add pureed tomatoes mixed with tomato paste, and stir.